Megan Moody: National team career

 Moody played for the Great Britain women's national basketball team in 2007 and 2009.

 Coaching career

 In 2017, Moody joined the Bendigo Spirit of the WNBL as an assistant coach.
 She became head coach of the Bendigo Braves women in the SEABL in 2018 and guided the team to the 2018 SEABL Championship.
 She continued in both roles until 2019, when she stepped down following the 2019 NBL1 season to focus on her new role with Basketball Victoria as the high-performance coordinator for Bendigo's hub.

 Moody became the head coach of the Geelong United women's team in the NBL1 South for the 2025 NBL1 season.
 She was named NBL1 South Coach of the Year.
 She helped the team reach the NBL1 South Grand Final, where they lost to the Knox Raiders.

 In September 2025, Moody joined the Geelong Venom as an assistant coach for the 2025–26 WNBL season.

+In February 2026, Moody was re-appointed head coach of the Geelong United women's team for the 2026 NBL1 South season.